PyLink/PyLink/docs/relay-quickstart.md

 Then, to list all available channels:
 - `/msg PyLink linked`

-To create a channel:
+To create a channel on Relay:
 - `/msg PyLink create #channelname`

-To link to a channel already created on a different network:
+To link to a channel already created on a different network (network names are case sensitive!):
 - `/msg PyLink link othernet #channelname`

 You can also link remote channels to take a different name on your network.
 (This is the third argument to the LINK command)